aunefyren/wrapperr/README.md

 ## Introduction - What is this?

+Many platforms have periodic recaps of user data and statistics, which can be fun and interesting to look at.
+Typically these statistics are released on a website in December, like Spotify Wrapped.

-A website-based application and API for collecting user stats within a set timeframe using [Tautulli](https://github.com/Tautulli/Tautulli).
-The data is displayed as a statistics summary, sort of like Spotify Wrapped.
+Wrapperr is a website-based application for pulling Plex user statistics within a set timeframe (sourced from [Tautulli](https://github.com/Tautulli/Tautulli)).
+The statistics are gathered and processed into a statistics summary.
+Then the website displays this in a fun, interactive format.
 Yes, you need Tautulli to have been running beforehand and currently for this to work.
+That is where the data is stored.

 <br>